cpsughrue/compiler/README.md

 - `^`  <- power
 - `%`  <- modulo

-## Limitations
+## Known Limitations

 - No support for floating point numbers in input or output
     - `2.5 + 3` is an invalid expression
     - `5 / 2` will evaluate to 2 instead of 2.5
-- Negative exponents evauate to 0
+- Negative exponents evauate to 0 (related to the lack of float support)
     - `4 ^ -3 = 0`
+- Issue scanning dash with no space
+    - `4-3` is tokenized as `[4], [-3]` instead of `[4], [-], [3]`
+- No syntax errors
+    - incorrect syntax results in a segmentation fault
+- Limited token errors
+    - compiler will only list first invalid token then exit

 ## Example Valid Math Expressions
 - `3 + -2`